SolidAlloy/ClassTypeReference-for-Unity/README.md

 Contribution Agreement
 ----------------------

-This project is licensed under the BSD license (see LICENSE).
+This project is licensed under the MIT license (see LICENSE).
 To be in the best position to enforce these licenses the copyright status of this project needs to be as simple as possible.
 To achieve this the following terms and conditions must be met: